Angular-Dynamic-Hooks/Documentation/documentation/quickstart.md

 ## About using modules

-If your app uses modules instead of the new standalone components structure, you can import the `DynamicHooksComponent` there instead:
+If your app uses modules instead of the new standalone components structure, you can import the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> there instead:

 ```ts
 @NgModule({